-The Min festival was an ancient Egyptian ceremony held to celebrate the continued rule.
-It dated back to Predynastic Egypt and was still very popular during the 19th Dynasty reign of Pharaoh Ramesses II.
+The Min festival was an ancient Egyptian ceremony to celebrate the continued rule of the Pharaoh.
+The procession of Min dates back to Predynastic Egypt and was still very popular during the 19th Dynasty reign of Pharaoh Ramesses II.

 Min Festival in Ancient Egyptian Calendar